lahham392/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 ## Database Schema

+Our database will be a single sqlite database called `words.db` that will be on the root of the project folder of `backend-go`.

 We have the following tables in the database:
 - words - stored the vocabulary words
   - id integer